Boston Marathon bombing: People detained and released

-On May 22, the FBI interrogated Ibragim Todashev in Orlando, Florida, who was a Chechen from Boston.
-During the interrogation, he was shot and killed by an FBI agent who claimed that Todashev attacked him.
-The New York Times quoted an unnamed law enforcement official as saying that Todashev had confessed to a triple homicide, and had implicated Tsarnaev as well.
-Todashev's father claimed his son was innocent and that federal investigators were biased against Chechens and made up their case against him.

-Dias Kadyrbayev, Azamat Tazhayakov, and Robel Phillipos
+Dzhokhar Tsarnaev's roommates

 Personal backgrounds

-Robel Phillipos (19) was a U.S. citizen of Ethiopian descent living in Cambridge who was arrested and faced with charges of knowingly making false statements to police.
+Robel Phillipos, 19, was a U.S. citizen of Ethiopian descent living in Cambridge who was arrested and faced with charges of knowingly making false statements to police.
 He graduated from high school in 2011 with Dzhokhar Tsarnaev.

-Dias Kadyrbayev (19) and Azamat Tazhayakov (20) were natives of Kazakhstan living in the U.S. They were Dzhokhar Tsarnaev's roommates in an off-campus housing complex in New Bedford, Massachusetts where Tsarnaev had sometimes stayed.
+Dias Kadyrbayev, 19, and Azamat Tazhayakov, 20, were natives of Kazakhstan living in the U.S. They were Dzhokhar Tsarnaev's roommates in an off-campus housing complex in New Bedford, Massachusetts, where Tsarnaev had sometimes stayed.

 Phillipos, Kadyrbayev, Tazhayakov, and Tsarnaev entered the University of Massachusetts Dartmouth in the fall of 2011 and knew each other well.
-After seeing photos of Tsarnaev on television, they traveled to his dorm room where Kadyrbayev and Tazhayakov retrieved a backpack and laptop belonging to Tsarnaev, while Phillipos acted as lookout.
+After seeing photos of Tsarnaev on television, they traveled to his dorm room, where Kadyrbayev and Tazhayakov retrieved a backpack and laptop belonging to Tsarnaev while Phillipos acted as a lookout.
 The backpack was discarded, but police recovered it and its contents in a nearby New Bedford landfill on April 26.
 During interviews, the men initially denied visiting the dorm room but later admitted their actions.